Coffee A-Z Glossary

 Noisette

-Noisette is a French coffee type which gets its name from the lovely hazelnut colour that’s the result of mixing the espresso and hot milk.
-It may sound similar to the macchiato which is because it’s the French version!
+Noisette is a French coffee type which gets its name from the lovely hazelnut colour you get when mixing espresso and hot milk.
+It may sound similar to the macchiato, and it is because it just happens to be the French version!

 Over Extracted